makokaz/parallel-distributed-programming/00slurm/README.md

 ```

 This runs "hostname" command on the "p" partition of the system with execution time limit of 1 minute.

+* `--gres gpu:1` claims one GPU to run your job; don't forget to specify this when you run a GPU job

 Write a shell script
 ===================